lgfausak/sqlauth/docs/postgres_hints.md

 ## Summary

 Quickly set up a Postgres environment.
 The easiest way is to use the native installation techniques.
-Here is a good write up at [postgres installation][].
+Here is a good write up at [postgres installation][Digital Ocean].
 It basically boils down to:

 * sudo apt-get install postgresql postgresql-contrib